 And that is the fault of the diner.

 Minnesota food is exciting.
 Even in winter.
 Minnesota is agriculture and animals on farms.
 Minnesota is root vegetables and indigenous cuisine from vast fields and green, growing landscapes.
 Minnesota is the ground and the air and the sky.
 Minnesota is urban farming and year-round aquaponics.

 What makes someplace like (Rene Redzepi’s) NOMA so exciting is that, while it is so innovative, so fresh, so unprecedented, it is still the place that is represented.
 It is still the land on which it stands that ends up in front of us.

 So what is Minnesota cuisine?

 We haven’t quite developed it yet.
 But we will.
-Take the places that celebrate Norwegian heritage (Bachelor Farmer, Upton 43), the chefs that spotlight native cuisine (Sean Sherman), the immigrants from (everywhere) that have brought their tradition and heritage to snowy Minnesota, planted it in the ground, and watched it grow.
+Take the places that celebrate our heritage, the chefs that spotlight Indigenous cuisine, the immigrants from everywhere that have brought their traditions to snowy Minnesota, planted it in the ground, and watched it grow.
 If we focus on this, instead of national, international trends that exists, frankly, because they are trends; if we take a look inward instead of outward, if we reach into our own bread basket for the items that grace our tables, beautiful things will certainly come from Minnesota as well.